GolaraRFI/Emotion-Analysis-with-BERT/README.md

 Scikit-learn
 Jupyter Notebook

-Data
+# Data
-Raw Data: Place your raw data files in the data/raw/ directory.
+Raw Data: Place your raw data files in the Dataset/ directory.
-Preprocessing: Preprocess the data using the notebook notebooks/data_preprocessing.ipynb or the script src/data_preprocessing.py.
-This will generate processed data saved in the data/processed/ directory.
+Preprocessing: Preprocess the data using the notebook data_preprocessing.ipynb.
+This will generate processed data saved in the Dataset/ directory.